A detailed study on the prospects for a $\mathrm{t\overline{t}}$ threshold scan in $\mathrm{e^+e^-}$ collisions: Introduction

 To set a target for the desired precision in \mt at future \epm colliders, we investigate the impact of the \mt uncertainty on the SM prediction of electroweak (EW) precision observables (EWPO).
 This approach exploits the fact that loop diagrams in the predictions for these observables introduce contributions proportional to $\mt^2$.
-This is particularly relevant in the case of the W boson mass (\mW), which can be measured at FCC-ee with an uncertainty of about 0.24\MeV~\cite{FCC_FSR}.
+This is particularly relevant in the case of the W boson mass (\mW), which can be measured at FCC-ee with an uncertainty of about 0.24\MeV~\cite{FCC:2025lpp}.
 We estimate the total uncertainty in the SM prediction of \mW as a function of the uncertainty in \mt, assuming the projected uncertainties for other input parameters after the Z~pole and WW threshold runs at FCC-ee, as detailed in Appendix~\ref{app:EW_fit}.
 The result, shown in Figure~\ref{fig:MW-mt_EWfit} (left), showcases the need for a measurement of \mt at the level of 50\MeV or better.
 This target is a factor of five better than the achievable precision at the HL-LHC~\cite{Azzi:2019yne}.
-With an improved measurement of the electromagnetic constant (\aEM) at the Z~pole from Ref.~\cite{Riembau:2025ppc}, a \mt measurement with an uncertainty below 30\MeV becomes necessary to match the experimental precision in \mW.
-The impact of the intrinsic theoretical uncertainties of the electroweak precision fit is not considered in this result, but their effect is shown in Figure~\ref{fig:MW-mt_EWfit} (right).
+With an improved measurement of the electromagnetic constant (\aEM) at the Z~pole from Ref.~\cite{Riembau:2025ppc}, a \mt measurement with an uncertainty of around 20\MeV becomes necessary in order to match the experimental precision in \mW.
+This is more than a factor of ten better than the projected \mt precision at HL-LHC.
+The impact of the intrinsic theoretical uncertainties of the electroweak precision fit is not considered in this result, but it is shown in Figure~\ref{fig:MW-mt_EWfit} (right).